 But you are not alone.
 Your veterinarian knows you and your pup well and is on your side.
 He or she will play an integral role in providing support and advice as you work together to give your dog the best life possible for as long as possible.

 Granted, the treatment options are a bit more limited with acute kidney failure.
 But with chronic kidney failure, there are many ways to help keep your pup feeling good.
-In either situation, the best advice I can give is to take heart and talk to your veterinarian.
+In either situation, the best advice I can give is to take heart and talk with your veterinarian.

 Have you navigated kidney disease with your beloved dog?